ManticoreGamesInc/platform-documentation/src/tutorials/creator_analytics.md

 Data for all your games is aggregated by month into a single CSV file.
 By default, this will select the most recent month, but you can also choose data from previous months with the drop-down menu.

 !!! note
-    The earliest data availabe will be from October 2020 for creators who joined the Payouts Program before October 2020.
+    The earliest data available will be from October 2020 for creators who joined the Payouts Program before October 2020.

 ### Importing the CSV